-As you create your meal plan, write down the groceries you’ll need to buy to make each meal.
+As you create your meal plan, write down the groceries you’ll need to make each meal.
 You will likely need to purchase many of the items for your meals, but other items (such as sugar or flour) you may already have in the house.

-When you go to the grocery store to shop for the items you need to carry out your menu plan, be sure to stick to the list and avoid getting sidetracked by extras.
+When you go to the grocery store to shop for the items you need to carry out your menu plan.
+Be sure to stick to the list and avoid getting sidetracked by extras.

-By “extras” I mean those “fun”, not-usually-cheap and rarely-good-for-you side items that will bust your budget, such as ice cream and bakery goods.
+By “extras,” I mean those “fun,” not-usually-cheap and rarely-good-for-you side items that will bust your budget, such as ice cream and bakery goods.

-Sticking to the menu plan and coordinating shopping list you have created will help you keep your grocery budget low.
+Sticking to the menu plan and coordinating the shopping list you have created will help you keep your grocery budget low.

 Making Menu Planning Easier